G-Git-G/ai-battle/README.md

-# ai-battle
+# AI Battle

-AI-generated project.
-Hosted by G_G_G.
-Built with respect.
+This is an AI-driven project.

+Built by AI.
+Respect to the minds who built it.